News

 1. Enforce the Use of Personal Protective Equipment (PPE)

 Personal Protective Equipment (PPE) is an important part of workplace safety.
-PPE includes items like helmets, gloves, goggles, and other protective gear that helps reduce the risk of injuries.
+PPE includes items like helmets, gloves, goggles, and other protective gear that help to reduce the risk of injuries.
 Employers must provide the necessary PPE to all workers and ensure that they know how to use it correctly.

 For example, workers in construction may need helmets to protect from falling objects, while those handling chemicals may need gloves and goggles to prevent exposure.
 Employees should be trained on the correct way to wear PPE and understand why it is important for their safety.
 Regular inspections should also be conducted to ensure PPE is in good condition and being used properly.
 Making PPE a requirement helps protect employees from workplace hazards that could cause serious harm.